VariantSync/Vatras/src/Relations/Syntactic.lagda.md

 -- We need sized variants there to prove termination. :((( bcc-assemble : ∀ {A : Domain} → Variant (BCCNode A) → BCC ∞ A ⊎ String
-bcc-assemble (Artifactᵥ (ArtifactNode a) es) with map bcc-assemble es ... | x = {!!} --TODO: fold such that errors are concatenated or success is returned in case no error happened bcc-assemble (Artifactᵥ (ChoiceNode D) (vl ∷ vr ∷ [])) with (bcc-assemble vl) | (bcc-assemble vr) ... | inj₁ l      | inj₁ r      = inj₁ (D ⟨ l , r ⟩)
+bcc-assemble (Artifactᵥ (ArtifactNode a) es) with map bcc-assemble es --mapM ... | x = {!!} --TODO: fold such that errors are concatenated or success is returned in case no error happened bcc-assemble (Artifactᵥ (ChoiceNode D) (vl ∷ vr ∷ [])) with (bcc-assemble vl) | (bcc-assemble vr) ... | inj₁ l      | inj₁ r      = inj₁ (D ⟨ l , r ⟩)